 Flex Residential.
-Several Residential Special Planning Areas have been re-
+Several Residential Special Planning Areas have been reclassified.

 Orchard Lake Corridor.
-The previous Orchard Lake Corridor study area has been
+The previous Orchard Lake Corridor study area has been combined into a single Special Planning Area.

 12 Mile Mixed Use.
 This new future land use category covers 450 acres and is another designation that provides for greater mixing of uses.